bakrydiarra/Lotus/testing.md

 26. As a site user, I want to be able to add / edit / delete a review regarding one of the products in the site so that I can give my feedback.

+- Logged-in user clicks on the "Add Review" button on th Reviews page, they can see a form where they can add a new Review to the site.
+If the user is not logged-in a message will invite him to register in order to post a review.
+- The user is able to edit and delete their own reviewss from buttons on the Reviews Page.
+- The edit forms fields are pre-populated with review information.

 | Add Review                     |                       |                                                                                                                        |           |
 | ------------------------------ | --------------------- | ---------------------------------------------------------------------------------------------------------------------- | --------- |
 | Element                        | Action                | Expected Result                                                                                                        | Pass/Fail |